MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/module-compatibility.md

 # PowerShell 7 module compatibility

 This article contains a list of PowerShell modules published by Microsoft.
-This modules provide management and support for various Microsoft products and services.
-These modules have been update to work natively with PowerShell 7 or tested for compatibility with PowerShell 7.
+These modules provide management and support for various Microsoft products and services.
+They have been updated to work natively with PowerShell 7, or tested for compatibility with PowerShell 7.
 This list will be updated with new information as more modules are identified and tested.

 If you have information to share or issues with specific modules, please file an issue in the